 Here are some of the frequently asked questions related to DUI that our Pittsburgh criminal defense attorneys have answered:

-1. What Do the Police Watch for When Looking for Drunk Drivers?
+- What do the Police Watch for When Looking for Drunk Drivers?

-In Pittsburgh as elsewhere in the country police try and look for erratic or inconsistent driving.
-This is often the first indicant of DUI and the officer is likely to pull your vehicle off the road.
-If you weave, swerve on the road or drive below the speed limit or drive on the center of the lane marker you may be asked to pull your vehicle off the road.
+In Pittsburgh, as elsewhere in the country, police try and look for erratic or inconsistent driving.
+This is often the first indicant of DUI, and if he sees it, an officer is likely to pull your vehicle over.
+If you weave, swerve on the road, drive below the speed limit, or drive on the center of the lane marker, you may be asked to pull your vehicle off the road.

-2. What Will the Police Do After They Stop You?
+- What Will the Police do After They Stop You?

-The police would first look at physical indications of excessive intoxication.
-These include fumbling while searching for the license, a smell of alcohol on your breath and in the vehicle, bloodshot eyes, slurred speech and general disorientation.
+The police will first look for physical indications of excessive intoxication.
+These include fumbling while searching for your license, a smell of alcohol on your breath and in the vehicle, bloodshot eyes, slurred speech, and general disorientation.
 They may also talk to you to judge if you can comprehend their questions and reply accordingly.
-They may also ask you to step out of the vehicle to see if you sway or seem uneasy on your feet.
+They may ask you to step out of the vehicle to see if you sway or seem uneasy on your feet.

-3. What Do I Say If the Police Ask Whether I Have Been Drinking?
+- What do I Say if the Police ask Whether I Have Been Drinking?

-Never admit that you have been drinking as whatever you say can be taken out of context and used against you during a trial.
+Never admit that you have been drinking, as whatever you say can be taken out of context and used against you during a trial.
 Don’t give out any statements until you have your Pittsburgh DUI Lawyer by your side.
 Decline to answer their questions politely if they keep persisting and ask to call your attorney.
 Do not fight the officer if he tries to arrest you, and do your best not to make him angry.

-4. Does Field Sobriety Test Affect the Charges, Should I Take the Test?
+- Does a Field Sobriety Test Affect the Charges, Should I Take the Test?

-6. Isn’t It Mandatory for the Police Officer to Read Me My Miranda Rights?
+- Isn’t it Mandatory for the Police Officer to Read Me My Miranda Rights?

 Miranda rights need to be mandatorily read out during custodial interrogation and not when your vehicle is pulled for DUI suspicion.
 Therefore, the police officer may not read you your rights.